This is why I just reached the limits of my ability to absorb garbage.

 That's when you hear that.

-And then if they think a religious leader is doing that, then of course they will embrace, they'll embrace anybody they think is willfully, willingly doing damage to an organization they despise.
+And if they think a religious leader is doing that, then of course they will embrace.

-And I'm not I'm not exaggerating this.
+And I'm not exaggerating this.

-What do you think Catholic charities and so forth universities are spelled out in Obamacare?
+What do you think Catholic charities and so forth, universities, are spelled out in Obamacare?

-The Democrat Party nobody would love to nullify the Catholic Church and its opposition to things that are doctrinal.
+The Democrat Party would love to nullify the Catholic Church and its opposition to things that are doctrinal.

-If they could, if they could pull that off, that'd be even better to them than subverting the Constitution.
+Oh man, if they could get the church to change its doctrine, oh my goodness, if they could pull that off, that'd be even better to them than subverting the Constitution.

 That'd be a bigger success story to them than subverting the Constitution.